 Regular Spanish immersion

-The regular Spanish immersion program is designed to students who want to learn Spanish at a normal pace in Quetzaltenango with a one teacher per student format, homestay with a local family and daily social and cultural activities including field trips and excursions during the weekends.
-You may download our calendar of activities for 2015.
+The regular Spanish immersion program is designed for students who want to learn Spanish at a normal pace in Quetzaltenango with a one teacher per student format, homestay with a local family, and daily social and cultural activities including field trips and excursions during the weekends.
+You may download our

 CX is proud to announce that it has standardized Spanish I, II, III, and IV.
 For more information, please feel free to download the syllabus.
 You will know exactly what you will be learning in the weeks you will study with us.

 After your initial assessment, your teacher will write a lesson plan using the GANAG template which will have all the linguistic objectives of the week including what you will be learning each day, evaluations, homework, assignments.
 Here is a sample of our lesson plan that you can download.